Bielik20/ng-lazy-forms/README.md

 }
 ```

-- `id` field doesn't have metadata because it is never used in form nor in display template.
+- `id` field doesn't have metadata because it is never used in a form nor in a display template.

 ## Create Hero Detail component